Let’s Get some Headspace App Details: What’s All the Fuss About?

 |Languages: available in English, French, German, Spanish, and Portuguese.||Languages: Calm offers more languages, including English, German, French, Spanish, Portuguese, Korean, and Japanese.|

 I’d suggest using the free trial period for both apps to see which one you like best.
 Both have excellent features, and the apps are consistently updated with new things.
 Go with your gut feel on this, but just know that both apps are valuable and will help you with your overall well-being.
-However, it seemed like Headspace was the overall winner from my research!
+However, from my research, it did seem like Headspace was the overall winner!

 The Benefits of Meditation with or without Headspace

-Whether you choose to subscribe to Headspace or not, we thought we’d add a little info on why meditation, mindfulness, and getting sleep is so essential for you.
+Whether you choose to subscribe to Headspace or not, meditation, mindfulness, and getting enough sleep is so essential for you.
 I make sure that I get at least eight hours of sleep per night, and I practise deep breathing and mindfulness when and where I can, especially in my high-panic moments.
 Breathing is so powerful when you’re panicking – never underestimate it.

 Here’s why meditation is so powerful:

 - It will help you calm down, refocus, and regain a sense of peace that will last you throughout the day.

 - Meditation helps you learn essential skills to deal with anxiety and high-stress moments.